kfsone/cmake-symvis/README.md

 CMake Visibility vs Linkage Demo
 ================================

-This demonstrates how to resolve conflicts between libraries by using PUBLIC/PRIVATE specs on imports.
+This is a playground for demonstrating symbol visibility conflicts between libraries in cmake and ways to resolve them, e.g by using PUBLIC/PRIVATE visibility tags on links.

 ```cmake
 target_link_libraries (mylib yourlib)